Keen-what? Kwinowah? What is keenwah?

 Quinoa could be an excellent staple food to include in your diet if you’re looking to achieve a healthy weight.
 In a 2015 review, researchers concluded that quinoa consumption is able to effectively increase satiety and feelings of fullness, reduce fat tissue, and even lower inflammation related to obesity.
 Quinoa is a high-fiber food, which may help prevent overeating and excessive calorie intake, promoting healthy weight loss.

-5. May have immune-boosting properties
+5. Quinoa may have immune-boosting properties.

 According to a 2017 study, quinoa contains bioactive polysaccharides — a type of carbohydrate — that have promising potential as a natural antioxidant and immune regulator.
 The authors of this study, and researchers from another study more recently published, suggest that bioactive polysaccharides extracted specifically from quinoa could have food or drug applications.

-6. May improve liver function
+6. Eating quinoa may improve liver function.

 Quinoa may also have particular protective effects against diseases of the liver.
 A 2019 study among some very unfortunate rats found that quinoa seed powder had cytotoxicity against liver cancer cells and may be protective against non-alcoholic fatty liver disease, a condition that can become a risk factor for liver cancer.
 Another study similarly found that quinoa intake prevented fatty liver in obese mice.